-It can be so frustrating when you're aiming for such tight control of your diabetes, to find that your circumstances or your personality (just being human?) can upset your best efforts.
+It can be so frustrating when you're aiming for such tight control, to find that your circumstances or your personality (just being human?) can upset your best efforts.
 And then the resulting guilt when you realise that you haven't given your best, or at least as good as you expected you could give.
 You're pregnant, but you're not suddenly infallible.

 Enough of a rant...

 I took on a tutoring job at uni one day a week.
 Monday was my first day.
 I feared that standing up in front of a group of university students teaching for 2 hours at a stretch would be exactly the sort of thing that would make me want to dose up on sugar beforehand, and not be able to sustain the just-above-a-hypo levels required for pregnancy.

 So it wasn't much fun while sitting in the lecture, just before I was to start my 2 hour tute, doing a blood test (in front of people, something I wouldn't have done if I wasn't pregnant) to find that yes I was having a mild hypo.

 I drank lucozade.
 Estimated how much I needed to lift my sugar level.
 Probably erred on the side of too much (fear of going low in front of the students).
 So far during this pregnancy I've been pouring it into a measuring cup to make sure I don't overdose on it and bump up my sugars too high.
 But this was not something I was prepared to do in front of the students.
 I was way too self-conscious.